yukikurage/yukikurage/README.md

 </p>
 <h1 align="center">❅ଳ yukikurage / ゆきくらげ ❅ଳ</h1>

-Hi, I'm Yukikurage, I'm mainly using PureScript and Haskell, I can also write TypeScript + React.
+Hi, I'm Yukikurage, I'm mainly using PureScript and Haskell I can also write TypeScript + React.

 I enjoy composing music and drawing pictures.
 You can see a list of my works at the following site.